Dark Souls: Artorias of the Abyss

 Dark Souls: Artorias of the Abyss is a downloadable content pack for the 2011 action role-playing game Dark Souls.
 Developed by FromSoftware and published by Namco Bandai Games, it released as part of the Prepare to Die Edition version of the game for Windows in August 2012.
 The pack was later sold separately for the PlayStation 3 and Xbox 360 versions of the game two months later.

-Artorias of the Abyss takes the player a hundred years into Dark Souls past, where they must save the land of Oolacile from destruction at the hands of Manus, Father of the Abyss.
+Artorias of the Abyss takes the player centuries into Dark Souls past, where they must save the land of Oolacile from destruction at the hands of Manus, Father of the Abyss.
 The pack received positive reviews from critics, who praised the boss battles and additional story and gameplay content.

 Gameplay

 Dark Souls is an action role-playing game in which the player controls a customized character whose appearance and skills are determined by the player.
 The game requires the player to explore areas and progress through them by fighting bosses at certain points.
 Artorias of the Abyss adds a new area, Oolacile, that can be accessed after obtaining the "Broken Pendant" item.

 The area includes four bosses and other optional miniboss fights.
 It also introduces many new weapon and armor items that can then be used in the main game, as well as new shopkeepers and additional upgrade material for the player's weapons.
 A multiplayer arena was included that allows for more structured PvP and includes online leaderboards.